 Yet, traveling by air is a privilege that few share globally.
 The overwhelming majority of people on the planet will never step foot in an airplane.
 Only 5% of the world’s population flies annually.
 Even among Americans, half do not annually fly and just a quarter do so three or more times a year.
 Unfortunately, academics often find themselves in this last, rarified group because of conference travel.
 If we were to equate this to ground transportation, we would not be among those walking, biking, or using mass transit, or even those carpooling in hybrid cars.
 We would be the solitary SUV drivers.

 What’s worse, the traditional conference has more than just environmental shortcomings.
-The cost of airfare from anywhere in the developing world to anywhere in North America or Europe is often greater than the per capita annual income in these countries.
-Consequently, scholars from most of the world’s countries, and nearly the entire Hemispheric South, have long been quietly, summarily excluded from international conferences.
+The cost of airfare from many low- and middle-income countries to anywhere in North America or Europe is often greater than the per capita annual income in these countries.
+Consequently, scholars from most of the world’s countries, and nearly the entire Global South, have long been quietly, summarily excluded from international conferences.
 Even in wealthy countries like the U.S., conference participation is, owing to vagaries in funding, a privilege unequally shared.

 What’s to be done?
 While attending fewer or only local conferences is an option, at UCSB we have been developing and experimenting with an online, nearly carbon-neutral (NCN) approach for conferences.
 This model was first implemented in May of 2016 (visit conference website).
 A second NCN conference, which featured Bill McKibben as one of its keynote speakers, took place at UCSB in Oct/Nov of 2016 (website).